A Promise from the President:

 Plan 3: Ten-Payment Plan.
 The total amount due is paid in ten equal monthly installments beginning on July 1st.

-During the year, a student may be contacted by the Advancement Office and asked to write a letter of appreciation to the donor(s) who helped to make possible the financing of his or her education.
+During the year, a student who has received merit or need-based aid from the College may be contacted by the Advancement Office and asked to write a letter of appreciation to the donor(s) who helped to make possible the financing of his or her education.